 The fear of experiencing a panic attack when far from help can be disabling.
 This so-called ‘anticipatory anxiety’ can make the affected person retreat to the safety of home more and more often, eventually resulting in becoming house-bound.
 This is why panic attacks need to be treated as early as possible.

 Diagnosis and treatment

 The presence of these symptoms may signal the presence of other psychological issues.
-Once a panic disorder is diagnosed, supportive counsel, patience and the willingness to help the victim emerge from it can go a long way.
+Once a panic disorder is diagnosed, supportive counsel, patience, and the willingness to help the victim emerge from it can have a significant impact on the patient.

-In established cases, psychotherapy, cognitive-behavioral therapy, and/or psychiatric medication are helpful in treating the disorder.
-Adopting a regular timetable, ensuring enough sleep, abstaining from alcoholic drinks, avoiding stimulants and eating regularly are also advisable.
+In established cases, psychotherapy, cognitive-behavioral therapy, and/or psychiatric medications are helpful in treating the disorder.
+Adopting a regular timetable, ensuring enough sleep, abstaining from alcoholic drinks, avoiding stimulants, and eating regularly are also advisable.

-Medications include benzodiazepines and SSRIs.
-Treatment is aimed at relieving the panic attack, as well as preventing anticipatory anxiety, and expanding the zone of activity by helping to overcome avoidance behavior.
-Many patients respond to treatment by complete cessation of panic attacks, while a large percentage shows impressive reductions in the frequency and intensity of attacks.
+The different medications that might be incorporated into the treatment of a patient suffering from panic attacks might include benzodiazepines and/or selective serotonin reuptake inhibitors (SSRIs).
+This type of pharmacological treatment is aimed at relieving the panic attack, preventing anticipatory anxiety, and expanding the zone of activity by helping to overcome avoidance behavior.
+Many patients respond to treatment with a complete cessation of panic attacks, while a large percentage show impressive reductions in the frequency and intensity of attacks.